 Declare your CI/CD pipeline and run it with Cloud Build.
 See Cloud Build with Java application documentation.

 Cloud Debugger can debug your production application without halting the application.
 Cloud Debugger can capture application state as a Snapshot, and also able to add additional log messages without redeploying the code.
+See Cloud Debugger section.

 Cloud Profiler can continuously profile CPU and heap usages in a production application with minimal overhead.
 The profiled flame graph can help you understand performance hotspots.
+See Cloud Profiler section.